 There is currently a city-wide network of regional and local multi-use paths and trails in the city, including segments along Rosemont Road, Willamette Drive, Willamette Falls Drive, and within parks.
 Continuous multi-use paths are more comfortable for both pedestrians and bicyclists than sidewalks or on-street bike facilities and increasing the lengths of these short segments would create a more robust network to augment the sidewalk and bike lane network on roadways.
-The City's Trails Master Plan includes multi-use paths and trails and on-street facilities to provide connections to the trails.
-Figure 6 illustrates the City's Trails Master Plan.
+The City's previously adopted Trails Master Plan includes multi-use paths and trails and on-street facilities to provide connections to the trails.
+Figure 6 illustrates the City's Trails Master Plan including connections to County routes and facilities outside of the city limits.
 The on-street segments of the Trails Master Plan are included in the pedestrian improvement projects identified below.
 On-street segments can be varied in design depending upon the type of street and volume of traffic.